 What tog duvet should I buy?

 There isn’t really a ‘best tog for a duvet’.
 Your duvet should be the right tog rating for the season.
 Your body temperature needs to decrease slightly before you can fall asleep.
 A comfortable 18°C/ 65F is the ideal temperature for your bedroom at night.
-As a higher tog rating equals a warmer duvet, a 4.5 tog duvet is ideal for the summer, a medium 9 tog duvet perfect for spring and autumn and 13.5 tog nice and cosy for the winter.
+As a higher tog rating equals a warmer duvet, a 4.5 tog duvet is ideal for the summer, a medium 9 tog duvet is perfect for the spring and autumn months and a 13.5 tog duvet is nice and cosy for the winter.
 See the scooms duvet

 Having the right tog duvet is important because if you’re too hot or too cold in bed, you won’t get a good night’s sleep!